Explicit Monotone Stable Super-Time-Stepping Methods for Finite Time Singularities: Properties of the PDEs

 \subsection{Semilinear Heat Equation}

 The semilinear heat equation~\ref{eqn:semiheat} is a well-known PDE with finite-time singularity~\cite{bergerkohn, BricmontKupiainen, MerleZaag}; more precisely, with non-negative initial condition $u_0(x)$, there exists some $T>0$ such that $\underset{t\to T}{\lim}\|u(x, t)\|_\infty=\infty$.
-The asymptotic behavior of the semilinear heat equation has been studied extensively; a generic stable formula was first proposed by M. Berger and R. Kohn~\cite{bergerkohn} to be
+The asymptotic behavior of the semilinear heat equation has been studied extensively; a generic stable self-similar formulation was first proposed by M. Berger and R. Kohn~\cite{bergerkohn} to be

 Following that, it was proved by J. Bricmont and A. Kupiainen~\cite{BricmontKupiainen} via analysis for the unstable manifolds of the long-time dynamical system formulation of the problem.
 Later, F. Merle and H. Zaag~\cite{MerleZaag} proved the same result using a similar but simpler method as in~\cite{BricmontKupiainen}.
 Recently, a novel approach based on the $L^2$ stability analysis was used to prove the same asymptotic behavior for the case where $p=2$~\cite{hou2024l2basedstabilityblowuplog}.